Sciratec/ScanPy/README.md

 # ScanPy
- Python script ran form the CLI to analyze urls on urlscan.io for the determination of maliciousness.
+A simple python script ran from the CLI to analyze urls on urlscan.io for the determination of maliciousness.